 - through Board committees, ensuring that the executive team is adequately resourced and that there are succession plans in place for the executive directors

 - ensuring that the Group Chief Executive Officer is working to clear objectives and his and the Board’s performance is effectively monitored

 - ensuring that all directors receive appropriate induction and training.

 The principal duties of the Senior Independent Director are to:

-- provide a sounding board for the Chairman and serve as an intermediary to the other directors where necessary
+- provide a sounding board for the Chair and serve as an intermediary to the other directors where necessary

-- be available to shareholders should they have any concerns that the normal channel of approaching the Chairman, Group Chief Executive Officer, or Chief Financial Officer has failed to resolve or where such contact would not be appropriate
+- be available to shareholders should they have any concerns that the normal channel of approaching the Chair, Group Chief Executive Officer, or Chief Financial Officer has failed to resolve or where such contact would not be appropriate

-- chair meetings of the directors in the absence of the Chairman
+- chair meetings of the directors in the absence of the Chair

-- lead discussions on the performance and commitment of the Chairman
+- lead discussions on the performance and commitment of the Chair

 - attend meetings with major shareholders to listen to their views so as to develop a balanced understanding of any issues and concerns which they may have.